nitin-rajesh/Nitin-Rajesh/README.md

 - 👋 Hi, I’m @nitin-rajesh
-- 👀 I’m interested in self infraction
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning mass destruction
+- 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on brain erosion reversal
+- 💞️ I’m looking to collaborate on coding
 - 📫 How to reach me ... @it_guy_11788

 <!---